raspberrypilearning/rpi-adc/en/step_2.md

 --- /task ---

-### Code

-Now your potentiometer is connected and its value can be read from Python!
+Now your potentiometer is connected and its value can be read from Python.
+Test it now.

 --- task ---